Alloyed/lua-lsp/editors.md

 ### Sublime Text 3

-Sublime has an [LSP plugin][st3] That can be used directly specifying the `lua-lsp` command. if you have a working configuration, please contribute it!
+Sublime has an [LSP plugin][st3] That can be used by directly specifying the `lua-lsp` command. if you have a working configuration, please contribute it!

 [st3]: https://github.com/tomv564/LSP